Timothysit/mouse-monkey-matching-pennies/slides.md

 1. In the monkey dataset, GLM-HMM can recover behavioural strategies and their changes as monkeys adapt to different computer opponents
 2. Both monkeys and mice learn to increase their choice randomness, characterised by a "stochastic state"
-3. There is some evidence to suggest that monkeys may be more random in these stochastic states and can sustain theses stochastic states for longer
+3. There is some evidence to suggest that monkeys may be more random in these stochastic states and can sustain theses stochastic states for longer, but the reward rate achieved by monkeys and mice are similar.

 </v-clicks>